-In particular the PC is concerned that the Biodiversity Net Gain Report (Arbtech Jan 2023) states, in the Summary findings on p2:
+In particular the PC is concerned that the Biodiversity Net Gain Report (Arbtech Nov 2022) states:

-"The currently advised areas would result in a 25.47% net gain in habitat units and a 39.58% net gain in linear units, exceeding the 10% target for the development."
+"The currently advised areas would result in a 16.66% net gain in habitat units and a 15.84% net gain in linear units"

-The PC would argue that these figures are based on questionable assumptions as follows:
+The PC would argue that these figures are based on questionable assumptions:

-1. Tree Belt:
+1) Tree Belt:

-The applicant proposes removal of the Tree Belt on Laverton Triangle with sections to be planted with "whips and feathers" to a depth of up to 10m, although the Planning Statement states at para 5.68 "In terms of the tree belt, it is proposed to retain (where possible) and re-plant a new tree belt along this boundary with a minimum width of 6m".
+The applicant proposes removal of the Tree Belt on Laverton Triangle with sections to be planted with "whips and feathers" to a depth of up to 6m.
+However the Planning Statement at para 5.51 appears contradictory: "The key is to ensure that the rural character is maintained including through the retention of the tree belt."

-The new "whips and feathers" replacing mature trees and hedging would take at least ten years to reach maturity and should therefore not be included in the workings for BNG.
+The 6m landscape strip of "whips and feathers" replacing mature trees and hedging would take at least ten years to reach maturity and should therefore not be included in the workings for BNG.

 The PC have prepared a separate document concerning the potential loss of the Tree Belt.
-This has been submitted by the PC as part of its comment on both this application and 2023/0644.
-As the Tree Officer notes in his comment, the PC first requested that the LPA issue a TPO for the Tree Belt in 2017; a request it has repeated on several occasions since when the Tree Belt has been threatened.
+This has been submitted by the PC as part of its comment on both this application and 2023/0643.